EmJee1/the-cocktail-collective/README.md

 ### Secrets

 The server has secrets (hashing keys, api keys etc.).
-These are stored in different for the different environments:
+These are stored in different locations for the different environments:

 - The development secrets are fetched from the `server/.env.local` file.
 - The testing secrets are fetched from the `.env.test` file.